Jacajack/avr-ds18b20/README.md

 ```

 It means sensor is on connected to port D on pin 7.
 All pointers need to specify same port registers (direction, output, input).
-Last member is mask, it tells You about exact pin sensor is connected to.
+Last member is mask, it tells you about exact pin sensor is connected to.

-All You need to do later is to pass pointer to configuration structure to functions that need it, like that:
+All you need to do later is to pass pointer to configuration structure to functions that need it, like that:

 ```c
 Dallas1820Request( &Thermometer );